TomasBoda/agent-lang/thesis.md

 ```

 ### 2.3 Goals
 By analysing the above existing agent-based tools, we come to the following conclusions.
-Firstly, each of these tools is either directly based on an existing general-purpose programming language, such as AgentScript or provides its own domain language, which is very specific in terms of syntax and structure, such as NetLogo or GAMA.
+Firstly, each of these tools is either directly based on an existing general-purpose programming language, such as AgentScript or provides its own domain-specific language, which is very distinct in terms of syntax and structure, such as NetLogo or GAMA.
 The former requires the understanding of the underlaying programming language, whereas the latter requires to learn a brand new language.
-Moreover, these tools are often very complex and offer a wide range of features, which at one hand is useful for agent-based specialised scientists, but on the other hand discourages other scientists by their steep learning curve.
-In response to these reasons, AgentLang aims to fulfil the following goals:
+Moreover, these tools are often very complex and offer a wide range of features, which at one hand is useful for agent-based specialised scientists, but on the other hand discourages the rest by their steep learning curves.
+In response to these characteristics, AgentLang aims to fulfil the following goals:
-- provide a language with simple and straightforward syntax and structure
+- provide a unified, balanced language with simple and straightforward syntax and structure
-- offer only the necessary, but also essential core library of features
+- offer only the necessary, essential core library of features
-- allow for an alternative way of simulation modeling using a spreadsheet interface
+- allow for an alternative way of simulation modeling using a familiar approach in form of spreadsheet representation

 ## 3. Language Specification
 The following sections focus on the detailed language specification of AgentLang, describing its structure, syntax, data types as well as its standard library and core functionality.